MathPSantos/mathpsantos/README.md

 ### Hi there 💭

-I'm Matheus Santos, I'm 17 years old and my first contact with programming was through my robotics team.
-At there I realized that we can change the world through technology and, because of that, nowadays I create solutions with the objective of improving and facilitating people's lives, besides creating opportunities through it!
-I consider myself a front end developer, designer and technology enthusiast, always following my values and with the intention of learning new things.
+I'm Matheus Santos, I'm 17 years old and my first contact with programming was through my robotics team 🤖.
+At there I realized that we can change the world through technology and, because of that, nowadays I create solutions with the objective of improving and facilitating people's lives, besides creating opportunities through it!👨🏿‍💻

+I consider myself a front end developer, designer and technology enthusiast, always following my values and with the intention of learning new things.😁

 #### 💬 See my work at:
   - [LinkedIn](https://www.linkedin.com/in/mathpsantos/)